andrewbihl/andrewbihl.github.io/content/blog/0005/index.md

 article: false
 ---

-I find myself frustrated with the wisdom I hear around founders and the starting of companies.
+I find myself somewhat disillusioned with the wisdom I hear around how founders start companies.
 I'm not expecting to find a playbook, but I do feel some frustration with paths being laid out in direct contradiction to each other.
 Some questions I think about are:

 - Who should start a company?
 - When should one start a company?